 When you layer on VVol, the storage admin can create storage containers (kind of like carving LUNs), assigning each one specific policies (performance, cloning, snapshot frequency, etc.).
 Then the virtualization admin can select performance characteristics for each VM they provision.
 VVol plays matchmaker, aligning VMs to appropriate storage container and rebalancing as necessary.

 While this puts you on the 10-yard line, Tintri puts you in the end zone.
-With Tintri, virtualization or storage admins set the exact policies they desire for every individual VM.
+With Tintri VMstore, virtualization or storage admins set the exact policies they desire for every individual VM.
 There’s no need to map them to a container (or a LUN or volume); the VMs are the containers—the most granular available.
-That’s true VM-aware storage.
+That’s true VM-aware intelligent infrastructure.

 That means it’s up to storage vendors to make VVol work for the masses.
 And that means not all VVol implementations will be equal.
 In fact, given their architecture, most conventional storage providers will only support the most basic VVol features.